Mount Maunganui: History

 Mount Maunganui was known colloquially as Maunganui until 1907; during the application process to formally name the area when the first subdivision of land was carried out, Maunganui was dismissed as being too similar to several other towns' names.
 One of the early settlers, J.C.
 Adams, then suggested three alternative names, which were Te Maire, Tamure (the Māori name for Snapper), and Rakataura, with the latter name selected by the Survey Department.
 The official name Rakataura never came into common use, as Maunganui had long been the unofficial name of the area.
 The name Mount Maunganui originated as a rebranding by early developers, who succeeded in changing the official name of the town from Rakataura.
 The current name is an example of a tautological place name, maunga being a Māori term for mountain (nui means "big").

 Mount Maunganui fought fiercely and successfully during the 1950s to retain independence from Tauranga, then failed with the completion of the harbour bridge in 1988.

 The former Mount Maunganui Borough Council set records in New Zealand as having never had a deficit in its history, something which Tauranga City Council has never achieved.
 Critics say the town was built by leveraging the commercial and industrial ratepayers, but Mount Maunganui was a forerunner in some areas and applied the user pays philosophy before it was common in New Zealand.

 Anne Speir was the first female professional lifeguard at the beach.
 She later became a television producer.

 The original house of early settler J.C.
 Adams, the first home built at Mount Maunganui, still stands at 4 Adams Avenue.
 The 1906 house is registered with Heritage New Zealand as a Category II historic building.

+On 22 January 2026, during an intense storm, six people were killed after a landslide came down upon a campground at the base of Mount Maunganui.
+A landslide in nearby Welcome Bay also resulted in two deaths.